eoryl/DiscordAudioStream/README.md

 It's initial purpose is to be used to play ambiant sound and music for virtual table top sessions on Discord.

 # Compiling
-Compilation should without tinkering using visual studio 2019 with .Net desktop development workload.
+Compilation should work without tinkering using visual studio 2019 with .Net desktop development workload.
-Note some nugets and theire repsective dependencies are required :
+Note some nugets and their repsective dependencies are required :
 * Discord.net https://github.com/discord-net/Discord.Net
 * NAudio https://github.com/naudio/NAudio